valvegan/myFlix-client/README.md

 ### Essential Views and Features:

 ### Main view
-- [x] eturns a list of ALL movies to the user (each listed item with an image, title, and description)
+- [x] Returns a list of ALL movies to the user (each listed item with an image, title, and description)
 - [x] Sorting and filtering
 - [x] Ability to select a movie for more details